5ecompendium/bestiary/_creatures/brine-sea-serpent.md

 ***Brine Blast (Recharge 6).*** The brine serpent releases a 50-foot cone of briny acid.
 Creatures in the area must make a DC 18 Dexterity saving throw.
 On a failed saving throw, the target takes 72 (16d8) acid damage.

+### Legendary Actions

+The brine sea serpent can take up to 3 legendary actions, choosing from the options below.
+Only one legendary action option can be used at a time and only at the end of another creature’s turn.
+The serpent regains spent legendary actions at the start of its turn.

+***Tail Attack.*** The brine serpent uses its tail attack.

+***Coiling Maneuver (Costs 2 Actions).*** The brine sea serpent attempts to grapple a Large or smaller target.
+The target must make a DC 18 Strength saving throw or be grappled and restrained.
+The sea serpent can’t use its other legendary actions or its Tail Slap if it’s grappling a target.
+At the beginning of each of the brine serpent’s turns, the grappled target takes 18 (3d8 + 5) bludgeoning damage.